bufbuild-ru/docs/docs/bsr/csr/overview/index.md

 - If the reviewer rejects the commit, the BSR blocks the breaking change and the subject's compatibility mode remains `BACKWARD_TRANSITIVE`.
 The commit must be reverted or fixed for any new schema change to be available to the CSR or other downstream systems.
 - If the reviewer approves the commit, they must choose a new compatibility mode for each affected CSR subject to deal with the breaking change:
   - `BACKWARD`: **Default and recommended.** Enforces the schema's backwards compatibility against the latest BSR version on the default label.
 This _may_ break both existing producers using old versions of that subject's schemas, and existing consumers in general.
   - `NONE`: No compatibility checks are performed on the schema.
 This won't break producers, but _may_ break consumers as bad data can enter the pipeline.
-This setting is only useful if you're actively developing a schema, expect a lot of breaking changes, and don't want this check to block them—ideally you have no consumers yet at that point.
+This setting is only useful if you're actively developing a schema, expect a lot of breaking changes, and don't want this check to block them — ideally you have no consumers yet at that point.

 Once approved, the BSR publishes a one-time update for the affected subjects without doing compatibility checks and sets their mode to the reviewer's selection.
 Future pushes to the subjects apply compatibility checks based on their new mode.
 A CSR subject that has had a breaking change approved can never return to the `BACKWARD_TRANSITIVE` mode.